Will, Inheritance & Trust Disputes

-Our professional dispute resolution solicitors have expert knowledge in all areas of will, inheritance and trust disputes, including the following:
+Our professional and approachable dispute resolution solicitors have expert knowledge in all areas of will, inheritance and trust disputes, and can help in several different areas including the following:

 - Challenging a will (due to lack of capacity, lack of knowledge and approval, undue influence, lack of proper formalities, forgery)

 - Claims under the Inheritance (Provision for Family and Dependants) Act 1975

 - Court of Protection work